laguilar359/Case_Study/README.md

 ## Results

-Affirm has partnered with thousands of e-commerce and traditional retailers, and issued over $2 billion in consumer loan volume in 2018 [Pitchbook].
+Affirm has partnered with around 6,000 e-commerce and traditional retailers as of 2020, and issued over $2 billion in consumer loan volume in 2018 [Pitchbook].

 The core metrics of Affirm’s business model are Annual Revenue, Loan Volume, Net Present Value, and Valuation.
 Affirm grew 50% year over year in loan volume from 2017 to 2018, at the same time, it’s annual revenue increased from $67 million to $112 million, and grew again to $198 million in 2019 [Incfact.com].
 With $198 million in revenue for 2019, Affirm significantly outpaced its closest competitors such as Upgrade ($65 million), Zmarta Group ($65 million), and Creamfinance ($27 million) [Zoominfo.com]

 ## Recommendations

 One of the biggest threats to Affirm’s growth is public perception that it engages in the same type of predatory lending that it seeks to replace as it disrupts the traditional credit card industry.
-Furthermore, public concerns that the ease of access to loans could create a vicious debt trap for less financially-savvy consumers, is another threat.
+Furthermore, public concerns that the ease of access to loans could create a vicious debt trap for less financially savvy consumers, is another threat.
 To address these issues, Affirm should provide access to personal finance education tools to their customers within their lending ecosystem through a partnership with an e-learning platform.

 By providing free personal finance education, Affirm can show that it cares about their customers and wants to help them make smart financial decisions.
 In order to provide access to this type of learning, Affirm would use or link with e-learning platforms.
 E-learning platforms are the most appropriate for this purpose because they have built-in capabilities that efficiently deliver this type of learning to consumers within the Affirm ecosystem.